AltahhanAi/Data_Science/docs/content/unit1/01_03_data_preparation.md

 	* perform feature selection and simple dimensionality reduction
 	* explain why these techniques are performed and when.

-**As you saw earlier, data comes in all sorts of formats and shapes and in order to be able to perform any analysis, you would need to make the data suitable for the task in hand.**
+**As you saw earlier, data comes in all sorts of formats and shapes and in order to be able to perform any analysis, you would need to make the data suitable for the task at hand.**

 There are broadly two main reasons to do this:

 1. The data is often collected separately and detached from the mining task.
-Often there are specific data techniques that are known to suit the task in hand, so the nature of the techniques dictates some specific data preparation regime that you would want to carry on the data.
-For example, for some tasks, new features need to be generated from the original features, for some other tasks the shape of the data need to be changed.
+Often there are specific data techniques that are known to suit the task at hand, so the nature of the techniques dictates some specific data preparation regime that you would want to carry on the data.
+For example, for some tasks, new features need to be generated from the original features, for some other tasks the shape of the data needs to be changed.

-2. Even without consideration to any specific task or technique, often the data can suffer from issues that need to be addressed before any analysis is carried through.
+2. Even without consideration of any specific task or technique, often the data can suffer from issues that need to be addressed before any analysis is carried through.
 These issues include noise, repetition, missing-ness and scalability.

 ##Data pre-processing in context

-Before you do any processing, you need to understand the specific task and in what way the data will be utilised and in what context.
+Before we do any processing, we need to understand the specific task, in what way the data will be utilised and in what context.
 The data can come in a form or format that, if not changed, will make the analysis process itself unnecessarily more difficult.
 This applies to simple queries or more complicated tasks – they all require an appropriate level of preparation to ensure that the analysis or querying process is smooth.

 ##Data wrangling and ways of data pre-processing